SRSNsneha/SkillSift/README.md

 # SkillSift – Resume Analyzer Web App

-SkillSift is a smart resume analyzer built using Flask that provides two powerful features for job seekers, recruiters, and students to extract insights from resumes and evaluate job fit.
+SkillSift is a resume analyzer web application built with Flask.
+It offers two main features to help users upload, compare, and analyze resumes based on job descriptions.
+Whether you're checking a single resume or ranking multiple ones, SkillSift helps match skills, highlight gaps, and show how well a resume fits the job.

 ---
 ### 🚀 Live Demo